 politics and philosophy of the natural environment

-PI for Landscape Quartet - AHRC-funded environmental sound art project.
+Director of Landscape Quartet - formerly AHRC-funded environmental sound art project.

 developing (with Culture Lab Newcastle and basic.fm/Tyneside Cinema/TUSK Music, and under the auspices of "Digital Originals") ArCCADDE, an interactive archive and distributed performance system with user interaction.

-new editied issue of Contemporary Music Review - "Music, Sound, and Landscape"
+co-editing with Matthew Sansom a new edited issue of Contemporary Music Review - "Music, Sound, and Landscape" - now in press

 Distributed performance and improvisation.